comput3ai/c3-render-backend/README.md

 1. The worker downloads the provided image and audio files to the output directory
 2. ComfyUI's SONIC model processes the files to generate a talking face video that matches the audio
 3. The resulting MP4 video is saved to the output directory
+4. The video file is uploaded to MinIO storage.
-4. A webhook notification is sent upon completion with the URL to the generated video
+5. A webhook notification is sent upon completion with a **presigned URL** (valid for 7 days) to the generated video.

 The implementation uses a specialized workflow with the following components:
 - ImageOnlyCheckpointLoader: Loads the SVD_XT model for image animation